 The claim: An image of an article purportedly published March 18, 2023 by Southern Chinese Daily News was circulating online.
-The article claims that the FDA issued a ban on certain food products imported from Japan one week prior to the publication of the article, due to radioactive contamination.
+The article claims that the FDA issued an import ban on food products from Japan one week prior to the publication of the article, due to radioactive contamination.

 - The article was published on page B2 of the March 18, 2023 issue of Southern Chinese Daily News, a Chinese-language newspaper based in Houston, U.S. Part of the policy information comes from the Import Alert #99-33 issued by the FDA.

 - The Import Alert was issued right after the 2011 Fukushima nuclear power plant incident.
-Responding to a food regulation list issued by the Japanese government, the FDA document lists foods from certain regions of Japan which could be detained without examination.
+Responding to a food regulation list issued by the Japanese government, the FDA document lists foods from certain regions of Japan which will be impounded without examination.
 The FDA restriction had been updated and adjusted several times before being officially deactivated on Sept.
 21, 2021.

-Our verdict: The viral article does not show the recent U.S. ban on certain food products imported from Japan but contents from a deactivated import restriction.
+Our verdict: The viral article does not show the recent U.S. import ban on food products from Japan but contents from a deactivated import restriction.

 According to an article published March 18 (local time) on the TV Asahi website, some of the facilities for Fukushima nuclear plant water release had been approved by Japan’s nuclear watchdog the Nuclear Regulation Authority on March 15.
 The facilities started running on March 17.

 HKBU Fact Check received a fact check request to verify an image of a newspaper clipping.
 The newspaper article claims that the U.S. Food and Drug Administration (FDA) had banned certain food products imported from Japan one week prior to the publication of the article due to radioactive contamination.
 The image shows that the article might be published on the page B2 of the March 18, 2023 issue of Southern Chinese Daily News.